GreenWrench/cool-shell-thing/README.txt

 sudo apt install figlet
 sudo apt install toilet
 sudo apt install libaa-bin
-sudo apt install nano

 Step 2
-download the zip in this respository.
+download the files in this respository, idk if the zip works

 Step 3
 Assuming you have terminal set up, go to your files and you should a thing named Linux.